lelylan/lelylan-ng/README.md

 Lelylan client fires the following events.

-* `lelylan:login` - the user has authorized the third party app
+* `lelylan:login` - the user has authorized the third party app.
+The listener receives the [access token](dev.lelylan.com/api/oauth#implicit-grant-angular) obect.
 * `lelylan:login:denied` - the user has not authorized the third party app
 * `lelylan:logout` - the user has logged out